Chicken Stroganoff (With A Dairy Free Creamy Sauce)

-This Chicken Stroganoff is rich and creamy and so comforting.
-It’s a 30-minute dish packed with seared pieces of chicken, tender sauteed mushrooms and a creamy sauce.
-This is a great one pan dish to make for weeknight dinner when you want something fast, easy and delicious.
-This Dairy Free Stroganoff is Grain Free, Gluten Free, Paleo, Whole30, Keto and Specific Carbohydrate Diet Legal.
+This Chicken Stroganoff is rich and creamy and the perfect comfort food.
+It’s a 30-minute dish packed with seared pieces of tender chicken, sauteed mushrooms and a creamy sauce that’s full of flavor.
+This is a great one pan easy dinner that is perfect for weeknight dinner when you want something fast, easy and delicious.
+This easy Chicken Stroganoff recipe is Grain Free, Gluten Free, Paleo, Whole30, Keto, Low Carb and Specific Carbohydrate Diet Legal.

-- This Chicken Stroganoff is incredibly easy to make and comes together in under 30-minutes making it a perfect dish for weeknight dinner that your whole family will enjoy.
+- This homemade Chicken Stroganoff is incredibly easy to make and with a cooking time of less than 30-minutes it is a perfect dish for busy weeknights that your whole family will enjoy.

 - It contains simple ingredients such as chicken, mushrooms plus pantry staples including dijon mustard and coconut cream so you may already have everything you need!

-- The sauce is so rich and creamy you would have no idea that it’s Dairy Free!
+- The creamy mushroom sauce is so rich and delicious that you would have no idea that it’s Dairy Free!

-- The chicken is moist and tender with a golden crust which makes it a wonderful contrast to the soft mushrooms and rich sauce
+- The tender pieces of chicken are moist with a golden crust which makes it a wonderful contrast to the creamy mushrooms sauce

 - Leftovers of this Dairy Free Stroganoff will last for up to 4 days in the fridge and reheat well

 Stroganoff is a classic Russian dish that has become popular around the world.
-It typically consists of tender strips of beef cooked with onions, mushrooms, and a sour cream-based sauce.
+It typically consists of tender strips of beef cooked with onions, white mushrooms (or brown mushrooms), and a sour cream-based sauce.
 The origin of the dish is somewhat unclear, but it is believed to have been created in the mid-19th century by a chef in the service of Count Pavel Stroganoff, a Russian aristocrat.
 The dish quickly became popular in Russia and eventually made its way to Europe and the United States.

-There are many variations of Stroganoff, however, the basic elements of tender meat, mushrooms, and a tangy creamy sauce remain consistent across all variations.
-This is a healthy spin on the traditional stroganoff which subs coconut cream for sour cream to obtain the same creamy sauce and seared chicken in place of the beef.
+There are many variations of Stroganoff, however, the basic elements of tender meat, mushrooms, and a tangy sauce with a creamy consistency that remains consistent across all variations.
+This is a healthy spin on the traditional beef stroganoff which subs coconut cream for sour cream (or heavy cream) to obtain the same creamy sauce and seared chicken in place of the beef.

-I usually keep it simple and stick with button or cremini mushrooms which I normally have in my fridge.
-If you want to switch things up you could alternatively use oyster mushrooms, shiitake mushrooms, enoki mushrooms or portobello mushrooms or experiment with a combination of any types that you prefer.
+I usually keep it simple and stick with button or cremini mushrooms (baby bella) which I normally have in my fridge.
+If you want to switch things up you could alternatively use more earthy mushrooms such as oyster mushrooms, shiitake mushrooms, enoki mushrooms or portobello mushrooms or experiment with a combination of any types that you prefer.

-Stroganoff is traditionally served over egg noodles but to make this dish Paleo and Grain Free I served it over a creamy cauliflower mash which absorbs all of that deliciously rich sauce.
-You can serve it over cauliflower mash or potato mash, cauliflower rice or regular rice, or pasta (such as egg noodles) or your favourite vegetable noodles.
+Stroganoff is traditionally served over egg noodles but to make this dish Paleo and Grain Free I served it over a creamy cauliflower mash which absorbs all of that deliciously rich creamy mushroom gravy.
+You can serve it over cauliflower mash or mashed potatoes, cauliflower rice or regular rice, or pasta (such as wide egg noodles) or your favourite vegetable noodles such as zucchini noodles.
+A few sides dishes that I like to serve with this chicken mushroom stroganoff include green beans, broccoli or asparagus.

 You can!
 This Chicken Stroganoff is a great dish to make in the afternoon and then quickly warm up before serving.
 If the sauce becomes too thick, you can add a splash of chicken stock to thin it out while it heats up.
-Alternatively you could cut and sear the chicken and saute the mushrooms a day or two in advance, and then simply add them to the pan with the sauce ingredients and bring to a gentle simmer a few minutes before it’s time to eat.
+Alternatively you could cut and sear the chicken and saute the mushrooms a day or two in advance, and then simply add them to the pan with the sauce ingredients and bring to a gentle simmer for a couple of minutes on medium-low heat before it’s time to eat.

 Here are a few more comforting chicken dishes that you might enjoy: